jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

   - TLI: Tucker-Lewis Index.
 Evaluates the fit compared to a more resticted, nested baseline model.
 Hopwood and Donnallan (2010) suggested that a value higher than .9 indicates a good fit.
 However, there is no consensus about this cutoff.
   - BIC: Bayesian Information Criterion.
 This measure is useful for comparing the performances of different models on the same data, where a lower value indicates a better fitting model.

 - Parallel Analysis: The table displays as many numbers of factors as variables selected for analysis, eigenvalues corresponding to the real-data factor, and the eigenvalue corresponding to the parallel mean resampled value.
-It will display an asterisk along the names of the factors advised to be retained (whose real-data eigenvalue is bigger than the resampled-data mean value).
+It will display an asterisk along the names of the factors advised to be retained (whose real-data eigenvalue is greater than the resampled-data mean value).
+Note that, even when selecting a PC-based parallel analysis, the table will refer to "factors" as the ones advised to be retained instead of "components"; this is due to common usage of the PC-based parallel analysis method for assessing the number of factors within EFA (e.g., Golino et al., 2020).

 #### Path Diagram
 - F(1,2,3,...): The factors in the model are represented by the circles.